Applying for Resource Consent

 - whether or not a resource consent application is required, and

-- whether consent must be granted or can be refused and what conditions, if any, could be imposed.
+- whether resource consent must be granted or can be refused and what conditions, if any, could be imposed.

-The five different levels of activities are:
+There are five different levels of activities which are:

 A resource consent is required for these activities.
 Non-complying activities are activities that are not necessarily prohibited, but which:

 - breach standards contained in the District Plan, or

 - are not provided for in the District Plan.
 For example an office building in the Residential Zone.

 Consent for these activities will only be granted if: